breatheco-de/applied-ai-syllabus/content/lessons/what-is-a-prompt.md

 ---
-description: Understand what a prompt is and how it is used in generative AI models.
+description: "Understand what a prompt is and how it is used in generative AI models."
+tags: [machine learning]

 ---

 # What is a Prompt?